Tyrrrz/CliFx/Readme.md

 ```

 > ⚠️ Ensure that your `Main()` method returns the integer exit code provided by `CliApplication.RunAsync()`, as shown in the above example.
-Exit code is used to communicate execution result to the parent process, so it's important that your program returns it.
+Exit code is used to communicate execution result to the parent process, so it's important that your program propagates it.

+> 💡 When calling `CliApplication.RunAsync()`, **CliFx** resolves command line arguments and environment variables from `Environment.GetCommandLineArgs()` and `Environment.GetEnvironmentVariables()` respectively.
+You can also provide them explicitly if you choose.

-The code above calls `AddCommandsFromThisAssembly()` to scan and resolve command types defined within the current assembly.
+The code above uses `AddCommandsFromThisAssembly()` to detect command types defined within the current assembly.
 Commands are entry points, through which the user can interact with your application.

 To define a command, create a new class by implementing the `ICommand` interface and annotate it with the `[Command]` attribute: